History of money: First paper money

 Paper money was introduced in Song dynasty China during the 11th century.
-The development of the banknote began in the seventh century, with local issues of paper currency.
+The development of the banknote began in the 7th century, with local issues of paper currency.
 Its roots were in merchant receipts of deposit during the Tang dynasty (618–907), as merchants and wholesalers desired to avoid the heavy bulk of copper coinage in large commercial transactions.
-The issue of credit notes is often for a limited duration, and at some discount to the promised amount later.
-The jiaozi nevertheless did not replace coins during the Song Dynasty; paper money was used alongside the coins.
+The Song government had run out of copper to strike new coins, and as such issued the first generally circulating notes, named jiaozi.
+These notes were a promise by the ruler to redeem them later for some other object of value, usually specie.
+The jiaozi did not replace coins, but was used alongside the coins.
 The central government soon observed the economic advantages of printing paper money, issuing a monopoly right of several of the deposit shops to the issuance of these certificates of deposit.
-By the early 12th century, the amount of banknotes issued in a single year amounted to an annual rate of 26 million strings of cash coins.
+By the early 12th century, the banknotes issued in a single year amounted to 26 million strings of cash coins.

 In the 13th century, paper money became known in Europe through the accounts of travelers, such as Marco Polo and William of Rubruck.
 Marco Polo's account of paper money during the Yuan dynasty is the subject of a chapter of his book, The Travels of Marco Polo, titled "How the Great Kaan Causeth the Bark of Trees, Made into Something Like Paper, to Pass for Money All Over his Country."
 In medieval Italy and Flanders, because of the insecurity and impracticality of transporting large sums of money over long distances, money traders started using promissory notes.
 In the beginning these were personally registered, but they soon became a written order to pay the amount to whoever had it in their possession.
 These notes can be seen as a predecessor to regular banknotes.